davidcjordan/boomer_supporting_files/README.md

 ### Networking config:
 - /etc/dhcpcd.conf: static address on enet for debug; static address on wlan1 for hostapd; no settings for wlan0 (built-in) to allow dhcp to connect to user-provided WiFi
 - /etc/hostapd.conf: sets 2.4 or 5G - here is a reference conf file: https://gist.github.com/renaudcerrato/db053d96991aba152cc17d71e7e0f63c
-- wpa_supplicant.conf:  add user provided wifi credentials
+- wpa_supplicant.conf:  add user provided wifi credentials if there is a public network

 ### systemd (launching processes on boot and restarting on failure
 A file, "bbase.service" is placed in ~/.config/systemd/user.
 This file controls starting and restarting boomer_base.